DavisLaboratory/mforoutan_tgfb_paper_2016/README.md

 ```

 (You can replace 49000 with another open port if you want.)
 Navigate in your web browser to
 http://0.0.0.0:49000.
 This will open up rstudio.
-The username and password are both [blank].
+The username and password are both `davislab`.
 You can run *generate_all_experiments.R* to reproduce all the figures and results from Foroutan et al.

 ```r